Vincent Motorcycles: 1946 Series B Rapide

-The Series B Rapide designed during the war and released to the press before end of hostilities looked radically different to the A. The oil pipes were now internal.
+The Series B Rapide designed during the war and released to the press before end of hostilities looked radically different from the A. The oil pipes were now internal.
 Unit construction allowed Vincent to combine the engine and gearbox into a single casing.
 Philip Vincent summarised his frame design philosophy in his memoirs, writing "What isn't present takes up no space, cannot bend, and weighs nothing — so eliminate the frame tubes!"
 The angle between the cylinders was changed to 50° from the 47.5° of the Series A engine to allow the engine to be installed as a stressed member.
 This enabled Vincent to reduce the frame to an upper frame member (UFM) that was a steel box-section backbone that doubled as an oil tank, and to which the front headlug and rear suspension were attached.
 Brakes were dual single-leading shoe (SLS), front and rear.
 The 56.5 in wheelbase was 1.5 in shorter than the Series A, and its dimensions were closer to contemporary 500 cc bikes.

 The Series B had a Feridax Dunlopillo Dualseat, and a tool tray under the front.

 The Series "B" incorporated an internal felt oil filter instead of the metal gauze of the Series "A".

 Vincent used quickly detachable wheels, making wheel and tyre changes easier.
 The rear wheel was reversible, and different size rear sprockets could be fitted for quick final-drive ratio changes.

 The brake & gear shift were adjustable for reach to suit individual feet.

 The rear mud guard was hinged to facilitate the removal of the rear wheel.

 From today's perspective, it seems incongruous that Vincent could see the need for, and design, a cantilever rear suspension, as well as incorporate so many other new ideas, yet use Brampton girder forks with friction dampers up front.
 The two Phils felt that the telescopic forks of the time were prone to lateral flex, so they persisted with girder forks, and did use hydraulic damping in the Series C "Girdraulic" forks.

 Starting in 1948, Indian Motorcycles distributed Vincents in the United States along with other British motorcycles including AJS, Royal Enfield, Matchless and Norton.
 That same year an Indian Chief was sent to Stevenage to be fitted with a Vincent Rapide engine.
 The resulting hybrid Vindian did not go into production.